cllckn/information-and-communication-technologies/module3/README.md

 - Improves maintainability and prevents unintended modifications.

 ### Access Modifiers: Public, Private, Protected
-- Define the visibility of classes, methods, and variables:
+**Define the visibility of classes, methods, and variables**

+- **For methods and variables:**
-  - **public** → accessible from anywhere.
+  - `public` → accessible from anywhere.
-  - **private** → accessible only within the same class.
+  - `private` → accessible only within the same class.
-  - **protected** → accessible within the same package and by subclasses.
+  - `protected` → accessible within the same package and by subclasses.
+  - *(no modifier)* → accessible only within the same package.

+- **For classes:**
+  - `public` → accessible from anywhere.
+  - *(no modifier)* → accessible only within the same package.
+  - `private` → allowed only for inner classes; accessible only within the enclosing class.

 **Code Example**
 ~~~java